Vinay Shankar Tiwari

-Vinay Shankar Tiwari is an Indian politician and was a member of 17th Legislative Assembly of Uttar Pradesh representing Chillupar.
+Vinay Shankar Tiwari (born 15 February 1966) is an Indian politician and was a member of 17th Legislative Assembly of Uttar Pradesh representing Chillupar.
 He was a member of the Bahujan Samaj Party.
 In December 2021, he joined Samajwadi Party.

 Personal life

 Tiwari was born 15 February 1966 in Tada village in Gorakhpur district of Uttar Pradesh to politician Hari Shankar Tiwari.
 He received a LLB degree from Lucknow University, Lucknow in 1987.
 He married Rita Tiwari on 21 February 1992.
 They have two children, a son and a daughter.